fabriziosalmi/You-Know-What-AI-Mean/README.md

 ### Universal Adaptive Ethical AI Index Formula

-Of course, I understand.
-Let's simplify the approach and remove some of the less critical components.

-I'll retain the core components: Simplification Term (S), Data Reliability Factor (D), Bias Correction Term (B), Efficiency Factor (E), and Transparency Score (TS).
-We'll skip the more intricate components like the Overlap Matrix and Dynamic Adjustment for this iteration.

-### Ethical AI Evaluation Process:

 #### 1. **Initial Questionnaire**:
 There are 100 questions, 10 for each of the 10 ethical principles.
 Each question is ranked on a scale of 0 to 10.